MPAS-Dev/compass/docs/users_guide/landice/test_groups/ensemble_generator.rst

 5. When the ensemble has completed, you can assess the result through the basic visualization script ``plot_ensemble.py``.
-The script will skip runs that are incomplete or failed, so you can run it while an emsemble is still running to assess progress.
+The script will skip runs that are incomplete or failed, so you can run it while an ensemble is still running to assess progress.

 6. If you want to add additional ensemble members, adjust